 We talked more seriously about getting married and starting a family.
 I was accepted into law school at Seattle University, but after many restless nights decided not to go.
 Honestly, I didn’t know if our relationship could survive the long distance, and I was afraid to leave him.
 I waited so long for him; how could I let him go?
 How could I let myself go?
 My love for him won out over my love for myself.
 There’s no doubt that I wonder how different life would have been if I had become a lawyer.
 There are some things I will never know, and that’s okay.
 This is one of life’s essential lessons I’ve learned.

 The Sixth Year

 He planned a sled ride for us and was going to pop the question then, but I shook my head as he reached for his pocket.
 I didn’t feel like it was the right place.
 Finally, as we ended the night strolling hand-in-hand in a park, we walked across a stone bridge with a creek flowing underneath us.
-He got down on one knee and said he should have made me an honest woman a long time ago.
-He would be honored if I would be his wife.
+He got down on one knee and said he should have made me an honest woman long ago.
+He would be honored if I were his wife.
 I smiled and said yes.